itsakmak/envrio_databases/README.md

     </tr>
     <tr>
       <td>get_by_station_id_and_rtu_id</td>
-      <td>By providing a station id and a remote terminal unit id it returns an sqlalchemy object with the sensor/meter id, type, measurement, unit, gauge_height, name, code,station_id and rtu_id</td>
+      <td>By providing a station ID and a remote terminal unit ID it returns an sqlalchemy object with the sensor/meter id, type, measurement, unit, gauge_height, name, code,station_id and rtu_id</td>
     </tr>
     <tr>
       <td>get_by_id</td>